Ear Pinning Surgery (Pinnaplasty, Otoplasty) Cost & Guide

 Ear pinning surgery can be performed using general anaesthetic or local anaesthetic with or without IV (intravenous) sedation.
 The patient and the surgeon will discuss which type of anaesthetic is most suitable prior to otoplasty surgery.
 Children often have the procedure done under a general anaesthetic.

 The surgeon will make the incision behind the ear, where the ear meets the head.
 This incision will expose the cartilage so that the surgeon is able to reshape it.
 Placing the incision in this area means that the scars are generally very well hidden.

-The firm, but bendy part of the ear is the cartilage of the ear, and it is this part that the surgeon will reshape and resize during the procedure.
+The firm but bendy part of the ear is the cartilage of the ear, and it is this part that the surgeon will reshape and resize during the procedure.
 Once the surgeon exposes the cartilage beneath the skin, they will reshape the ears and remove any excess skin or cartilage.
-The technique they choose to use depends on the goals specific to your ear pinning procedure.
+The technique they choose to use depends on the goals specific to each patient’s ear pinning procedure.
 After the surgeon reshapes the cartilage, they will secure it into its new position with permanent sutures.
 These sutures prevent the ears from protruding outwards again.

 Closing of incisions

 Return to the ward

 Patients are then taken back to the ward so that they may recover from the anaesthetic.
 Once it is safe, patients will be able to return home.
 Usually, they can go home on the same day of surgery.
 Although they will be able to see changes instantly after surgery, it can take around three to six months to appreciate the full results of pinnaplasty surgery and several months for scars to settle further.

 Ear fold surgery is a minimally invasive procedure that can correct prominent ears.
 This procedure involves making a small incision in the ear, then inserting an implant or ‘clip’ to pin back the ears.
 The implant folds the cartilage back into a less protruding position.
-Although it is a far less invasive treatment than a traditional otoplasty, it carries a greater risk of re-protrusion.
+Although it is a less invasive treatment than a traditional otoplasty, it may carry a greater risk of re-protrusion.